Public Interest Alberta's 12th annual advocacy conference

 Elections are key opportunities for citizens to engage with political parties and candidates to highlight issues that are important to them.
 In the leadup to elections, citizens, and civil society groups can have a big influence on which issues are of political importance, helping to shape the narrative to which all parties will need to respond.
 Diana Gibson will draw on hear wealth of experience with public policy in Alberta to help us chart the path forward over the next year as the provincial election approaches.

 In the final year before Alberta’s next provincial election, both citizens and political parties will need to decide which direction we want to take our province.
 Do we go backward by taking the regressive approach of massive cuts to public services, growing poverty, and greater income inequality?
 Or do we go forward in progressive directions by increasing government revenue through fair taxation, revitalizing public services, and strengthening our democracy?

 Public Interest Alberta’s 12th annual advocacy conference will explore such important topics as climate change, reconciliation, democracy, and tax revenue.
 It will include workshops aimed at action to improve our public services, including child care, education, post-secondary education, seniors care, health care, and human services and poverty.
 Join activists and advocates from across the province as we come together with the aim of guiding Alberta on the road to greater fairness, justice, and equality.

-Registration closes March 28, 2018.
+Registration closed March 28, 2018 for the full conference.
 If you have any questions or concerns regarding registration, please contact our office at 780-420-0471 or email@example.com

 Wednesday, April 4th (Calgary):